-In 2019-20, the only income received by the Council, other than the annual precept, was allotment income, a small amount of bank interest and recoverable VAT.
+In 2020-21, the only income received by the Council, other than the annual precept, was allotment income, a grant from Wellcome a small amount of bank interest and recoverable VAT.
 We have checked and agreed in full the cashbook transactions to bank statements for the financial year.